 Importantly, the mechanism by which the activated hypericin kills the T-cells does NOT involve mutation of the DNA of the cells.
 Therefore, mutagenic risk is minimized.
 Similarly, use of fluorescent light reduces the carcinogenic risk, relative to other potential light sources used.

 We are currently conducting clinical research with SGX301 in CTCL.
 The FLASH trial (Fluorescent Light Activated Synthetic Hypericin) is a pivotal Phase 3 trial enrolling in the United States.
-With a recently completed interim analysis suggesting positive outcomes and recommending enrollment of up to 160 evaluable subjects in the trial, we expect to complete enrollment in 2019.
+With a recently completed interim analysis suggesting positive outcomes and recommending enrollment of up to 160 evaluable subjects in the trial, we completed enrollment in 4Q 2019.

 SGX301 has demonstrated safety in a Phase 1 clinical study in healthy volunteers.
 In a Phase 2, placebo-controlled, clinical study in patients with CTCL, the drug was safe, well tolerated, and effective in ameliorating the skin lesions.